Fishamble: The New Play Company

 John Tierney

-marketing specialists at Google's European headquarters and has worked in a number of digital marketing roles in Dublin & Brussels.
-He has worked on empowering cultural organisations to make the most of digital media to help them connect with and grow their audiences.
+John Tierney is the Marketing Manager at the Abbey, Ireland's national theatre and has worked in a number of digital marketing roles in Dublin & Brussels.
+Alongside commercial roles, he has worked to empower cultural organisations to use digital media to connect with and grow their audiences.
 John graduated UCD with an International BA in English & French and an MA in contemporary English literature.

 Elected June 2022